 Keep it simple with this formula:

 Simply select 1 or 2 items from each section!
-Bento lunch boxes make applying this formula a breeze.
-I just fill each of the compartments in the container with one of the formula components and I am done.
+Bento-style lunch boxes make applying this formula a breeze (but are not necessary).
+I just fill each of the compartments with one of the formula components and I am done.
 Alternatively, I fill a thermos with a hot “main” and then place the remaining components in separate containers.
-You can check out a list of my favourite lunch containers HERE.

 So now you have the formula but you might still be wondering what exactly to put in the lunch box.
 Here is a list of some ideas for each section of the “Lunch Box Packing Formula”.

-- Hearty salads (pasta salad, taco salad, Cobb salad, Nicoise salad, Caesar salad with chicken, etc)
+- Hearty salads (pasta salad like this Chicken Macaroni Salad or tuna pasta salad, taco salad, Cobb salad, Nicoise salad, Caesar salad with chicken, etc)

 - Pita + hummus